TCNJ-Web-Team/Senior-Eng-Projects/README.md

 6. Publish the page.

 ## Importing list of sites for new year (for web team and Terry)
-### A. Edit and download spreadsheet
+### A. Edit and download spreadsheet data
 [Access formatted spreadsheet](https://docs.google.com/spreadsheets/d/13s5IzXsWPuQcfOKXzJPZt8qJz58W-EaM7A67pk5FcVI/edit?usp=sharing)
-> To be used for storing and formatting data
+> To be used for storing and formatting data.
+Please contact web team if additional users need access to the sheet

 1. Create a new spreadsheet tab titled with the current year.
 Please be sure to **keep the existing column headers and category types.**
 2. The category type for an individual site **must** be one of the following: